Where can you ship to?

 What is the turnaround time?

-We aim to manufacture the cards within 7 days.
-Delivery via DHL Express takes 1-2 days, via GlobalMail — 7-15 days.
+We aim to manufacture the cards within 15 working days.
+Delivery via DHL Express takes 1-2 days, via GlobalMail — 7-20 days, depending on the destination.

 How do I contact you?